rys522/CT_to_MRI/README.md

-# MNIST Example: Comparison of Various Diffusion Methods
+# CT_to_MRI coversion code using different diffusion models
-# Code for the Diffusion Study Group for LIST
+# Code for the Internship program for LIST

 # Recommende to install Ruff & Black extension in VScode

 ## Data preparation
-run scripts/1_datadown.ipynb
+use Synthrad 2023

 ## Training
 python train.py --gpu {gpu}  # Other parameters can be set in GeneralConfig or ModelConfig